On the tour, you’ll see and hear about…

 Where and When: The Historic Aiken Trolley Tour departs the City of Aiken Visitors Center & Train Museum (406 Park Ave SE, Aiken), at 10 am each Saturday.
 Reservations are strongly encouraged, as tickets often sell out two to three weeks in advance.

 Checking In: Please arrive for the trolley tour no later than 9:45 am (tickets can be resold to standby patrons if not claimed by 9:55 am).
-The Aiken Visitor Center and Train Museum opens at 9:00 am on Saturdays and may be toured prior to departure.
+The Aiken Visitor Center and Train Museum opens at 9:00 am on Saturdays for ticket holders and may be toured prior to departure.

 Refunds: Up to 1 day before event.